 Simulation results

 The proposed methods have been implemented on top of the ECM-2.0 [2].
 The test simulations were conducted using the Common Test Conditions as defined in [4].
-Testing results under AI and RA configurations are summarized in Table 2 to Table 5.
-More detailed results can be found in the Excel spreadsheets accompanied.
+Testing results under AI and RA configurations are summarized in Table 3 to Table 5.
+The luma BD rate improvement could be up to -0.24% with 101% of encoder run time for class TGM sequences, -0.15% for class F sequences with 98% encoder run time in AI configuration.
+More detailed results can be found in the attached spreadsheets.

-Table 2. :
+Table 3.
+Test 1.
+BD-rate performance results of the proposed IBC BVD sign prediction